aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

 ---
-title: "Integrate with Aptos NameService UI Package"
+title: "Aptos NameService UI Package"
-id: "ans-ui-package"
+id: "aptos-nameservice-ui-package"
 ---
-# Aptos Name Service UI Package
+# Integrate with Aptos Name Service UI Package
 The Aptos Name Service provides a React UI package that provides developers with a customizable button and modal to enable users to search for and mint Aptos names directly from their website.

-## Usage
+## Use Aptos Name Service Connector

-To use the Aptos Name Service Connector component, you will need to install it using npm or yarn:
+To use the `aptos-name-connector` component, you will need to install it using npm or yarn:
 ```
 npm install "@aptos-labs/aptos-name-connector"
 ```